ben-novanus/open-alerts/README.md

 wallet: none
 ```

+### Syntax Examples
+Syntax examples can be found [here](https://github.com/draggy/open-alerts/wiki/Syntax-Examples).

-### Syntax
+### Syntax Notes
-When using GOAT or AutoView syntax you must include which symbol the alert is for.
+When using GOAT syntax you must include which symbol the alert is for.
 You will need to add a new line to the top section of the alert

 #### ByBit (btcusd, ethusd, eosusd, xrpusd)
 ```